The Basics of Making a Save

 Remember the shortest distance between 2 points is a straight line: so practice moving your top hand directly to the shot.

-Here’s MLL goalie Scotty Rodgers practicing driving his top hand directly to the shot:
+Here’s MLL and PLL goalie Scotty Rodgers practicing driving his top hand directly to the shot:

 Lead Foot Steps Into Path of the Shot